microsoft/calculator-specs/spec_template.md

 ### Problem Statement
 <!--
 What problem are we trying to solve?
-Who’s the target audience?
+Who"s the target audience?
 Is there a customer need or pain point we need to remedy?
 Is there a business goal or metric we are trying to improve?
 Do we have a hypothesis we want to prove or disprove?
 -->